Noah Talerman

 Using Fleet, you can require end users to authenticate with your identity provider (IdP) and agree to an end user license agreement (EULA) before they can use their new Mac.

-To require end user authentication, first configure single sign-on (SSO).
-Next, enable end user authentication by heading to to Controls > Setup experience End user authentication or use Fleet's GitOps workflow.
+To require end user authentication, first configure your MDM IdP integration by heading to Settings > Mobile device management (MDM) > End user authentication.
+Then, enable end user authentication by heading to to Controls > Setup experience > End user authentication.
+Alternatively, you can use Fleet's GitOps workflow to configure your MDM IdP integration and enable end user authentication.

-If you've already configured SSO in Fleet, create a new SAML app in your IdP.
+If you've already configured your MDM IdP integration in Fleet, create a new SAML app in your IdP.
 In your new app, use https://<your_fleet_url>/api/v1/fleet/mdm/sso/callback

 for the SSO URL.